 COMMUNITY IS WHAT WE MAKE IT

-People become Lions for many and varied reasons.
-For some it is the wish to put something back in to their community, for others it’s the desire to make a difference.
+Why do people join Lions? – For some it is the wish to put something back in to their community, for others it’s the desire to make a difference.
 Whatever your motivation for wanting to join Lions we would love to hear from you.
 There is no minimum time commitment required from members, but we all try our best to work our commitment to Lions around the demands of our family and work lives.

 The events we run are many and varied.
 Our key fund raisers are the annual golf event at Sandburn and our Santa’s Sleigh which tours Malton, Norton and the surrounding villages during December.
 In addition our summer lunch has traditionally raised money for a nominated charity – for the last two years this has been the Yorkshire Air Ambulance.